hongminy/Take-Him-Out/docs/final.md

 Curriculum learning is also used while training.
 At first our goal is to train the agent so that the agent can play against a moving target, so we set up the environment to let the agent play against a still, non-monving target.
 However, as we carried out the training, the agent didn't perform good enough to step up the difficulty, so we sticked to training and evaluating the performance against a still target.

 ## Evaluation
+Evaluation Plans: <br />
-Evaluation Plans: 1) Compare the average scores and standard deviation between different setups<br />
+1) Compare the average scores and standard deviation between different setups<br />
 2) Arrange an arena in which agents fight each other and count the win rate

 </p>
 <figure style="text-align:center; margin-left: auto; margin-right: auto;">